But the city of Cusco as such is an extremely charming place, too. Therefore, here is an introduction to some places not

 How to Get Around

-You’ll probably explore the city of Cusco mainly walking.
+You’ll probably explore the city of Cusco mainly by walking.
 That’s nice and charming, however, the city is extremely hilly.
 You might possibly opt for a cab ride from time to time.
 In this case, make sure to negotiate the fare beforehand and have small change ready – basically, as anywhere else in Perú.

 For longer distances like going to the bus terminal or the airport, you might want to use an App or ask at your accommodation.

-It was in Cusco where I understood how tourists might get ripped off.
+It was in Cusco that I understood how tourists might get ripped off.
 Firstly, I had a limited amount of time and wanted to have everything organized and ready when I got to Perú.
 Also, I was afraid tours might be booked out.

 At least the first argument is understandable.
-However, you might have to pay more of what they charge on the spot.
-As soon as you get to Cusco, go to the plaza de armas.
+However, you might have to pay more than what they charge on the spot.
+As soon as you get to Cusco, go to the Plaza de Armas.
 Across from the Cathedral are tons of small tour agencies that will charge a fraction.
 There are so many, you probably don’t have to worry that they’ll leave you behind.
 I got to Cusco in the evening and they still had places available for the next morning.
 Unfortunately, I had already forked out a small fortune for another tour.

-I wrote about the dilemma between booking ahead or just walking in in another post that might be helpful especially if you’re planning on going to Perú.
+I wrote about the dilemma between booking ahead or just on the spot in another post that might be helpful especially if you’re planning on going to Perú.